rangle/angular-training-slides/slides/src/content/angular-cli.md

 ---

-## What is Angular-cli
+## What is `angular-cli`

-`Angular-cli` is a command line tool based on the `Ember-cli` to help scaffold and generate code for Angular applications
+- `angular-cli` is a command line tool based on the `ember-cli`
+- helps scaffold and generate code for Angular applications

 Install with the following command:
 ```bash